NVIDIA/SKA-gpu-multiscale-clean/README.md

 # GPUMultiscaleCLEAN
-Multi-scale clean for the GPU
+Multi-scale clean for the GPU and/or CPU

 This code is written by Mark Harris, based on work from the ASKAP project, and modified for multi-scale by Levi Barnes.
 The original code can be found here: